keshiki808/jquery-rates/README.md

 A jQuery plugin that adds a rating system to HTML markup compatible with form submission.
 The plugin supports different shapes, custom sizes, different shapes and the number of shapes.

+Call the plugin on an using the ID property of an element of your choice and you'll have a rating system that's all setup and ready to get submitted with your form!

 <p align="right">(<a href="#top">back to top</a>)</p>